 - Commercial Forestry areas.
 These remain in a Restricted Fire Season.
 In the first instance contact is to be made with the Forest Owners or Managers.

 - Urban areas under City or District Councils Fire Bylaw control remain in their normal year round Restricted Season (Permits required).

 - All beach and sand dune areas remain in a Prohibited Fire Season (Total Fire Ban) 365 days a Year.

 Prohibited Fire Season (Total Fire Ban) on all Beaches

-A total fire ban is in place on all Horowhenua beaches.
+A total fire ban remains in place on all Horowhenua beaches and sand dunes.

 For all fire emergencies phone 111, and give your name, address, telephone number and rural number (if applicable).

 Under the Fire and Emergency Services Act 2017, the cost of fighting a fire in an urban area by the Fire Service is mostly funded by a fire levy on building insurance, but the rules in rural areas are different.